Real Estate ARV | How to Find After Repair Value of a House + Determine Max Buying Price

 In this case, the 70% rule says the investor should pay about $120,000 for the home to make a 30% profit (about $60,000).

-Since you’re getting a cut out of the middle for finding the deal in the first place and the investor you’re flipping the home to will likely follow something similar to the 70% rule, then you need to factor in a cut of cash for yourself.
+Since you’re getting cut out of the middle for finding the deal in the first place and the investor you’re flipping the home to will likely follow something similar to the 70% rule, you need to factor in a cash cut for yourself.

 The formula will look more like this.